 Art.
 14 Severability clause

-If individual provisions of these terms and conditions are or become invalid in whole or in part, this shall not affect the validity of the remaining part or the remaining provisions.
+If individual provisions of these terms and conditions become wholly or partially invalid, this shall not affect the validity of the remaining part or of the remaining provisions.
 In place of the invalid provision or the invalid part of the provision, the legally valid provision that comes closest to the purpose of the ineffective provision shall apply.

 Once customers order from FlightLife, FlightLife may use your customer information for marketing purposes.

-In order to unsubscribe to newsletters, a link will be inserted – it is also possible to manually unsubscribe by mail if problems occur.
+In order to unsubscribe from newsletters, a link will be inserted – it is also possible to manually unsubscribe by mail if problems occur.